LizaTalkachova/Apify-Home-Assignment/README.md

             "method": "GET", //The type of the endpoint "userData": {
-                "hotel": "ANDAZ PRAGUE, BY HYATT", //The accommodation name "doWeEndorseIt": "no opinion" //User data you want to put into the request [^seventhnote] }
+                "hotel": "ANDAZ PRAGUE, BY HYATT", //The accommodation name "doWeEndorseIt": "no opinion" //User data you want to put into the request }
         }
     ]
 }
 ```
 In this example, you request for 3 reviews for the Andaz Hotel in Prague starting from the most recent ones.
+> [!NOTE]
+> The sorting oder doesn't influence the records order in the output.

 As an advanced setting, you can include `userData` to your API request that will be shown in the output as `customData`.
 You may use this data to easily identify reviews according to accommodation.